 In a 2011 study, researchers at the Princeton Longevity Center in New Jersey found that supplementing with pantethine, a derivative of vitamin B5, reduced both total and LDL cholesterol in people with low to moderate risk of heart disease.

-As far back as 1984, animal studies showed that pantethine supplements reduced plasma total cholesterol levels by 64.7% compared to animals not receiving pantethine.
+As early as 1984, animal studies demonstrated that pantethine supplements reduced plasma total cholesterol levels by 64.7% compared to animals not receiving pantethine.

 Vitamin B5 is also necessary to: